Lissandre/Lissandre/README.md

 # 🤙 Hi, I'm Lissandre!
 Web developer at Details of War, former student at HETIC & Les Gobelins.
+In love with Three.js and always looking for optimisation.

 ### 📬 Where to find me ?
 - Linkedin - [Lissandre Pasdeloup](https://www.linkedin.com/in/lissandrepasdeloup)